-You’ve probably been warned repeatedly about the harms of sitting for long periods of time at work.
+You’ve probably been warned repeatedly about the harms of being in a seated position for long periods of time at work.
 In fact, you’ve probably felt the aches in your lower back or the constant need to stretch out your neck.
-Then there’s the unseen consequences that build up over time—the increased risk of obesity, high blood pressure, and certain types of cancers.
+Then there are the unseen consequences that build up over time—the increased risk of obesity, high blood pressure, and certain types of cancers.
 Even suffering an early death has been linked with our proclivity to sit 8 hours a day, 5 days a week, 52 weeks a year.

 To curtail these downsides, many people are switching to a sit and stand desk at their workplace.
 This ergonomic desk raises and lowers with the touch of a button and allows you to stretch your legs and increase blood flow.
-But what many people don’t realize is that standing for long hours comes with its own set of health problems.
+But what many people don’t realize is that being at a standing workstation for long hours comes with its own set of health problems.
 Serious ones, too.

 Knowing how to stand at a standing desk properly is not only beneficial to your health, but it will contribute to a long and productive day.

-Visualize the body when you’re sitting at your desk.
+Visualize the body when in a seated position at your desk.
 The weight of your torso rests upon your hips.
 Your legs are resting in front of you.
 And most likely, your head and shoulders are hunched slightly forward toward your computer.
 Here, it’s easy to see the different pain points that come from sitting:

-Now, imagine standing at a desk.
+Now, imagine yourself at a standing workstation.
 Your feet are flat on the floor, shoulder-width apart, and your arms are in front, typing away at your computer.
 With great posture, this seems like a healthy way of working.
 Unfortunately, standing with great posture will last about five to ten minutes.
 Once your legs get tired, you’ll shift your hips.
 When your back gets tired, you’ll hunch forward and maybe lean on the desk.
-Even this slight misalignment has an effect on the body.
+Even this slight misalignment affects the body.

 When standing for prolonged periods of time, what you don’t see is how blood pools in the legs.
 Because you’re not flexing muscles and pushing the blood back up (as one would when walking or jogging), the blood vessels expand.
 Some of the smaller capillaries even burst under the pressure.
 This is one of the main factors why standing for long hours has twice the risk 1 of incident heart disease.